hilldani/hilldani.github.io/src/pages/blog/first-program.md

 </video>

 ## Misairu 3
-Misairu means missle in Japanese.
+Misairu means missile in Japanese.
 There was no misairu 1 or 2.

 <video autoplay loop muted>
   <source src="/videos/misairu.webm" type="video/webm">